Mobee-App/documentation/docs/documentation-api/9 - Data Table Module/data-table.md

 1. **Define the Collection Variable**
    - In Flow Builder, create a variable (e.g., `RecordCollection`) of type "Record" (matching your object).
    - Ensure "Allow multiple values (collection)" is checked.
-   - Mark it as "Available for output" so it can be accessed by the component.

 2. **Configure the Data Table Component**
    - Add the Mobee Data Table component to your Flow screen.